get your questions answered

 Yes, you may apply to our program.
 Applicants with foreign transcripts must have their transcripts evaluated and sent to CASPA.
 While the University agrees to review the evaluation for possible transfer credits, we reserve the right to accept or deny credits based upon the results of the evaluation.
 Fees are the responsibility of the student.
 Acceptable agencies for use are those who maintain a professional membership with AACRAO (American Association of Collegiate Registrars and Admissions Officers) or NACES (National Association of Credential Evaluation Services) and include but are not limited to: World Education Service (WES), Center for Educational Documentation (CED), Foundation for International Services (FIS), or AACRAO International Education Services (IES).

 Yes, if you were born outside of the United States and did not graduate from a United States high school, you will be required to submit internet-based TOEFL (iBT) scores with your application.
+There are no exceptions to this requirement, including having attained upper-level education in the United States.
 A minimum total score of 100 (with at least 25 in each section) is required.

 Transcripts should be submitted to CASPA.
 Please do not submit your transcripts to our program.